-The pilot plant project is being supported by grants of up to \$2.08M from Sustainable Development Technology Canada ("SDTC") and up to \$1.9M (\$364,201 claimed) from the Auomotive Supplier Innovation Program ("ASIP"), a program of Innovation, Science and Economic Development Canada ("ISED").
+The pilot plant project is being supported by grants of up to \$2.08M from Sustainable Development Technology Canada ("SDTC") and up to \$1.9M (\$679,233 claimed) from the Automotive Supplier Innovation Program ("ASIP"), a program of Innovation, Science and Economic Development Canada ("ISED").

 SDTC funds will be payable in installments over the three (3) phases of the project, namely: "build", "commission" and "validation" with a 10% holdback awarded upon completion of the project in mid-2018.
 The funds are dispersed at the beginning of each phase, and are subject to Nano One meeting milestones and having matching funds in place.
 The Company has received the initial instalment of \$488,994 for the first phase of a lithium battery materials pilot plant project.
-A total of \$79,630 has been allocated as deferred government grant as at March 31, 2017.
+As of the Report Date, the Company received \$624,028 for the second phase of the pilot plant project.

 ASIP funds will be applied to the three project phases described above with an additional phase 4 validation of materials specific to the electric vehicle market.
-A total of \$Nil (2016 - \$Nil) was claimed by the Company during the period ending March 31, 2017.
+A total of \$315,032 (2016 - \$Nil) was claimed by the Company during the period ending June 30, 2017 and was received as of the Report Date.

 Effective June 1, 2016, Nano One entered into a support agreement with the National Research of Canada Industrial Research Assistance Program ("NRC-IRAP").
-NRC-IRAP is supporting Nano One's project to develop High Voltage Cobalt Free Cathode Materials and will contribute up to \$222,857 (claimed - \$112,867) in non-dilutive and non-repayable funds between June 1, 2016 and November 30, 2017.
+NRC-IRAP is supporting Nano One's project to develop High Voltage Cobalt Free Cathode Materials and will contribute up to \$222,857 (claimed - \$145,603) in non-dilutive and non-repayable funds between June 1, 2016 and November 30, 2017.
 Under the terms of the agreement, NRC-IRAP has agreed to reimburse the Company for 80% of salaries paid to Company employees and 50% of supported contractor fees involved in this pilot facility.
 The objective of the project is to develop, optimize and demonstrate Nano One's patented processing technology for the synthesis of High Voltage Cobalt Free Cathode Material, commonly known as HV-Spinel, as a cathode material in lithium ion batteries.
 Under this project, Nano One will be optimizing process conditions in preparation for strategic evaluation and scaled up production in the Pilot Plant.
-A total of \$35,767 (2016 - \$Nil) was claimed by the Company during the period ending March 31, 2017.
+A total of \$68,503 (2016 - \$Nil) was claimed by the Company during the period ending June 30, 2017.